- Open fire

 Over two floors.
 Two bedrooms: 1 x double, 1 x bunk beds and a single.
 Bathroom with bath, shower over, basin and WC.
 Open plan lounge/diner.
 Kitchen.

 Electric heating with woodburning stove.
 Electric oven and hob, microwave, fridge, slimline dishwasher, TV, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Off road parking for one car.
+Off road parking for one car, access on narrow steep lane.
 Decked area with furniture and BBQ.
 One pet welcome at £20 per week.
 Sorry no smoking.
 Shop 3 miles.
 Pub 3 miles.
 Beach 10 minutes by car.
 Note: Stairs are steep and sorry, there is no washing machine.

 About the location